adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 For the strict definition of how the path is specified see :ref:`user-guide_usage_key-concepts_k-path`.

-By default coordinates are relative to the reciprocal cell, defined by ``cell``.
-Use ``return_relative = False``, to obtain absolute coordinates instead.
+By default coordinates are relative to the reciprocal cell defined by ``cell``.
+Use ``relative = False`` to obtain absolute coordinates instead.

 Kpoints class
 =============

-A convenient way to manage kpoints and kpath for calculations or for plotting is implemented with the :py:class:`.Kpoints` class.
+A convenient way to manage k-points and k-path for calculations or for plotting is implemented with the :py:class:`.Kpoints` class.

 Creation